Tenrikyo: Comparison to karmic belief

 The concept of "causality" (いんねん (因縁), innen) in Tenrikyo is a unique understanding of karmic belief.
 Although causality resembles karmic beliefs found in religious traditions originating in ancient India, such as Hinduism, Buddhism and Jainism, Tenrikyo's doctrine does not claim to inherit the concept from these traditions and differs from their explanations of karma in a few significant ways.

 Broadly speaking, karma refers to the spiritual principle of cause and effect where intent and actions of an individual (cause) influence the future of that individual (effect).
 In other words, a person's good intent and good deed contribute to good karma and future happiness, while bad intent and bad deed contribute to bad karma and future suffering.
 Causality and karma are interchangeable in this sense; throughout life a person may experience good and bad causality.
 In Tenrikyo, the concept is encapsulated in the farming metaphor, "every seed sown will sprout."
 Karma is closely associated with the idea of rebirth, such that one's past deeds in the current life and in all previous lives are reflected in the present moment, and one's present deeds are reflected in the future of the current life and in all future lives.
 This understanding of rebirth is upheld in causality as well.

 Tenrikyo's ontology, however, differs from older karmic religious traditions such as Buddhism.
 In Tenrikyo, the human person is believed to consist of mind, body, and soul.
 The mind, which is given the freedom to sense, feel, and act by God the Parent, ceases to function at death.
 On the other hand, the soul, through the process of lit. 'to make a fresh start' (出直し, denaoshi), takes on a new body lent from God the Parent and is reborn into this world.
 Though the reborn person has no memory of the previous life, the person's thoughts and deeds leave their mark on the soul and are carried over into the new life as the person's causality.
-As can be seen, Tenrikyo's ontology, which rests on the existence on a single creator deity (God the Parent), differs from Buddhist ontology, which does not contain a creator deity.
+As can be seen, Tenrikyo's ontology, which rests on the existence of a single creator deity (God the Parent), differs from Buddhist ontology, which does not contain a creator deity.
 Also Tenrikyo's concept of salvation, which is to live the Joyous Life in this existence and therefore does not promise a liberated afterlife outside of this existence, differs from Buddhist concepts of saṃsāra and nirvana.